fedi-e2ee/public-key-directory-specification/Specification.md

 Backwards compatibility with existing systems (i.e., the PGP ecosystem) is a non-goal.

+Legal compliance frameworks (e.g., GDPR) are largely out of scope.
+We make some design considerations that aim to alleviate specific technical issues that would otherwise *introduce* compliance obstacles, but go no further.

 ### Notation and Conventions

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**",